What is child abuse and neglect?

 Call a family member or friend to give you a break if you feel overwhelmed.
 Find out about community resources that can help you with child care or other services.
 Call a doctor or local hospital for information.
 Look online for information and support, such as Childhelp (www.childhelp.org).

-- Get help if you have ever been a victim of abuse.
+- Get help if you have ever been abused.

 Having a history of being abused increases your chances of becoming an abuser.
 A good place to start is the Childhelp hotline at 1-800-4-A-CHILD (1-800-422-4453).
 You can talk to a counselor for free without giving your name.